yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "This Unit upgrades for free including special upgrades"
 	Applicable to: Ruins

-??? example  "Only available after [amount] turns"
-	Example: "Only available after [3] turns"

-	Applicable to: Ruins

 ??? example  "Hidden after generating a Great Prophet"
 	Applicable to: Ruins